-North Western Electric Cooperative is pleased to announce that we are expanding our services!
+North Western Electric Cooperative is pleased to expand our services into a propane subsidiary company.

-We will offer propane services from a locally owned and operated company to our members and the general public.
+NW Ohio Propane (NWOP) offers propane services from a locally owned and operated company to our member-owners and the general public.

-Are you an NWEC member and have questions about this venture?
+Are you an NWEC member-owner and have questions about this venture?
 We have some answers for you.

-NWEC had the building and the assets available and initially the co-op is funding the business.
+NWEC had the building and the assets available and initially the co-op fund the business.